225g (8 oz) plain flour/cake and pastry flour, plus extra for dusting (1½ cups + 1 tbsp)

 Whisk the egg whites in a large bowl until stiff.
 Gradually whisk in the sugar, a spoonful at a time, whisking well between each addition.
 Sprinkle over the coffee essence and whisk again until blended in.
 The meringue should form stiff peaks and be glossy.

 Spoon the meringue into the piping bag and pipe 20 swirls of meringue onto the paper.
-Bake in the centre of the oven for 1 hour 15 minutes until the meringues are dry.
+Bake in the centre of the oven for 1 hour until the meringues are dry.
 Allow to cool, then remove from the paper.
+(If you want really crispy meringues, then leave to cool in the oven with the door slightly ajar.)

 For the filling

-Whip the cream until it forms soft peaks and use it to sandwich the meringues together in pairs.
+Whip the cream and coffee essence until soft peaks form.
+Use to sandwich the meringues together in pairs.

 Dust a coating of cocoa powder over the meringues using a small sieve.